-LOW VISION AIDS.
+LOW VISION SERVICE

-These devices help patients utilize their existing vision better and make the most of it to carry out
+These devices help patients utilize their existing vision better and make the most of it to carry out simple functions.

 - Distance: Certain telescopes can be used for distance or intermediate viewing.
 These telescopes can be Hand Held or Spectacle Mounted depending upon the type of use.
 They are available in different magnifications which can be chosen depending upon vision and requirement.
 These can be used by students to view a blackboard.

 - Near: These devices help one in reading or performing any other near vision activities